Eurasian Water Milfoil (EWM) & Hybrid Eurasian/ Northern Water Milfoil

 Test results from 2006 to 2012 show that VHS has only been detected in fish from the Lake Winnebago system, Lake Superior, Lake Michigan, and Green Bay, and hasn’t spread more widely in Wisconsin, as originally feared.
 Those results suggest there’s a very real hope that VHS can be kept out of most of Wisconsin’s lakes and rivers, where it could prove a serious threat to a broad range of native fish.
 Please familiarize yourself with the signs of VHS and report any suspected fish.

 Viral Hemorrhagic Septicemia (VHS) is a deadly fish virus that was first discovered in Lake Winnebago in 2006.
 It’s not a threat to people who handle infected fish or want to eat their catch, but it is threat to a variety of fish species.
 It is very important that everyone do their part to prevent the spread of VHS and help keep Wisconsin’s waters healthy.
-This virus, first found in the Great Lakes, kills more than 25 species of fish, including many popular game fish including but not limited to:
+This virus, first found in the Great Lakes, kills more than 25 species of fish, including many popular game fish including these popular Manitowoc county fish and others:

 - Black crappie